zendesk/zendesk_apps_tools/README.md

 The path should point to your local ZAS directory.
 In this way, your clone of ZAT will use a local version of ZAS, which is very helpful for development.
 Run a `bundle install` after changing the Gemfile.

+## Bumping ZAT

+If you want to bump ZAT, run `bump patch|minor|major --no-bundle` from the root directory.
+This is in order to circumvent a bundle update command that [bump](https://github.com/gregorym/bump) runs by default.

 ## Testing
 This project uses rspec, which you can run with `bundle exec rake`.